vele616/monorepo/packages/jobboard/website/content/jobs/front-end-developer-with-e-commerce-skills-remote-xfive-PwCFM.md

 *   At least 1-year experience with the **BigCommerce** platform and general experience with e-commerce.
 *   Experience with **Stencil**
-*   BigCommercecertificates are a plus
+*   Big Commerce certificates are a plus

 _Note: If you don't have these skills yet, but would like to learn BigCommerce, let us know in the application form._